 According to the Point In Time count, the number of homeless individuals and families has increased from 200 in 2009 to 350 in 2017.
 The most recent homeless point-in-time count indicates that the majority of the increase has come from individuals, rather than families, and most of these individuals are men.
 Single men without children have the fewest dedicated resources in our community, making them more likely to experience homelessness than other subpopulations.

 HOMELESSNESS IN BLOOMINGTON, INDIANA

 Mental health problems, substance abuse, and domestic violence involvement are common traits among homeless individuals in Bloomington.
-In 2017, 42 individuals in emergency shelters had a serious mental illness, 36 had substance abuse issues, and 75 were victims of domestic violence.
+During the 2017 PIT count, 42 individuals in emergency shelters self reported having a serious mental illness, 36 self reported having substance abuse issues, and 75 self reported to being victims of domestic violence.